tarekelmorsy/weather-app-/README.md

 # weather-app-

- weather-app- is a simple weather forecast app, which uses some APIs to fetch 7 day forecast data from the OpenWeatherMap and to fetch places,cities,counties,coords etc. from Geocoder.
-The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components. in Kotlin.
+ weather-app- is a simple weather forecast app, which uses some APIs to fetch 7 day forecast data from the OpenWeatherMap Api and to fetch places,cities,counties,coords etc. from Geocoder  Provides Weather information (clear sky , light rain .. etc.) and weather information throughout the day , can change units, wind speed and Language can choose favorite locations using map or location or search inGoogle Place API and can add weather alert to warning about the weather

 ## Requirements